Rubber Extrusions

 Materials Used in the Extrusion Process

-The qualities of the finished product will depend on the extrusion process and on the qualities of the raw rubber stock.
-Rubber exists in many forms, each with its own set of unique properties, allowing for custom creations.
-Properties like tensile strength, hardness, aging, flexibility, permeability and speed of recovery from deflection will vary in different materials.
+The qualities of the finished product depend on both the extrusion process and the properties of the raw rubber stock.
+Rubber comes in many forms, each with unique characteristics that allow for custom creations.
+Properties such as tensile strength, hardness, aging resistance, flexibility, permeability, and speed of recovery from deflection vary between different materials.

 Natural Rubber

-Also called "gum rubber," has excellent abrasion and acid resistance.
+Also called gum rubber, this material has excellent abrasion and acid resistance.

 Silicone Rubber

-Recently, silicone extrusion products have become popular after getting certification from FDA for being non-reactive to a variety of things.
-Silicone rubber can endure both high and low temperatures, without undergoing any change.
-Even biological fluids do not react with silicone, making the silicone product a darling of the beauty industry.
-In addition, because of silicone’s heat resistance and chemical inertness, silicone extrusions are particularly attractive to customers in the healthcare and food service industry.
+Silicone extrusion products have recently gained popularity after receiving FDA certification for being non-reactive to a wide variety of substances.
+Silicone rubber can withstand both high and low temperatures without undergoing any change.
+It is also resistant to biological fluids, making it a favorite in the beauty industry.
+Additionally, because of silicone’s heat resistance and chemical inertness, silicone extrusions are highly valued in the healthcare and food service industries.

 EPDM

-Ethylene propylene diene terpolymer, or EPDM, is a synthetic rubber material with qualities of heat resistance, UV resistance, aging resistance, ozone resistance, and oxidation resistance.
-EPDM products, such as EPDM sponge rubber and EPDM foam rubber, are great for use in a wide variety of commercial and industrial settings.
-In addition, EPDM is the perfect material for the creation of door gaskets, weather stripping, window gaskets, roofing membrane, tarp straps, and much more.
+Ethylene propylene diene terpolymer (EPDM) is a synthetic rubber material known for its heat resistance, UV resistance, aging resistance, ozone resistance, and oxidation resistance.
+EPDM products, such as EPDM sponge rubber and EPDM foam rubber, are ideal for use in commercial and industrial settings.
+This material is commonly used for door gaskets, weather stripping, window gaskets, roofing membranes, and tarp straps.

 SBR

-Styrene-butadiene rubber, or SBR is a rubber product that offers particularly high abrasion resistance.
-It’s perfect for automobile products like belt covers and motor mounts.
+Styrene-butadiene rubber (SBR) offers exceptionally high abrasion resistance, making it perfect for automobile products like belt covers and motor mounts.

 Polyisoprene

-Also known as synthetic natural rubber, polyisoprene is a flexible type of polymer with a mild resistance to abrasion.
+Also known as synthetic natural rubber, polyisoprene is a flexible polymer with mild abrasion resistance, making it suitable for various industrial applications.

 Nitrile Rubber

-Also known as nitrile butadiene rubber (NBR), Buna-N, Perbunan, or acrylonitrile butadiene rubber, is a synthetic rubber copolymer.
-NBR is highly resistant to oils.
-Therefore, it used to make rubber products that will be exposed to oil, such as hydraulic seals and hoses, and O-rings.
+Also called nitrile butadiene rubber (NBR), Buna-N, Perbunan, or acrylonitrile butadiene rubber, this synthetic rubber copolymer is highly resistant to oils.
+Because of this, NBR is widely used for hydraulic seals, hoses, and O-rings, as well as any rubber products exposed to oil.

 Neoprene